By Dr. Lea Lis

 Schedule a date with your partner once a week.
 In order to make it more fun, I recommend the date be a surprise to the other person.
 Dress up in sexy underwear, cook a special meal or watch an erotic movie.
 Come up with a plan to get the kids to sleep, or keep them occupied with technology behind closed doors.
 Each week, the hosts alternate.

 Do not let yourself go!
-It is easy to pack on the pounds during quarantine, forget the skin care routines, the hair coloring and the shaving.
+It is easy to pack on the pounds during stressful periods, forget the skin care routines, the hair coloring and the shaving.
 Do not do it.
 That is not hot at all.
 It is time to learn how to cover your own grays, pluck your own eyebrows, buy some self-tanner.
 Your razor is still your friend; it should not get rusty in the shower.

 Get nostalgic: Remember why you started this relationship.
 Chances are that was a great memory, deserving of a trip down memory lane where you can rekindle that love.
 Other ideas include looking at old pictures, playing your wedding video or song, asking your friends to list their favorite memories of you as a couple.
 This can make for a romantic night.
 “Determine some specific, easy and enjoyable ways to be together without overburdening those times with tackling tense topics about finance or other issues likely to bring stress and discord,” suggests Rachel Alexander, a family law attorney and divorce mediator.
 “Physical activities can be a low-pressure way to share time together regularly, with the added benefits of releasing stress, producing endorphins and grounding oneself in the body.”